 Before there were standards.....

-Ten to fifteen years ago demining was a hit and miss affair - nodding almost accidentally towards the"humanitarian" values that now distinguish it from military demining.
+Throughout the 1990s demining was a hit and miss affair - nodding almost accidentally towards the"humanitarian" values that now distinguish it from military demining.
 Some claim that the HALO Trust first coined the term "Humanitarian demining" in the late 1980s, but I have always found that hard to believe.
-The word "demining" is more American than English, and I think that it came from RONCO's early involvement in Afghanistan supplying dogs to clear supply routes for the Mujahadeen.
+The word "demining" is more American than English, and I think that it came from the U.S. commercial RONCO's early involvement in Afghanistan supplying dogs to clear supply routes for the Mujahadeen.
 MAG were also involved in those early days - and probably the Humanitarian Demining industry was started by all three rather than any one group.

 The start of Humanitarian Demining coincided with the end of the "Cold War" and a down-sizing of Western armies, which goes some way to explain why HD became dominated by ex-military characters.
 A few unashamedly combined more traditional mercenary activity with demining, and many others found the conversion to "humanitarian" difficult.
 Demining groups frequently had commanding officers who could not be questioned and imposed military discipline on subordinates who were not meant to question their orders.
 Many retained their uniform, ranks and military clearance drills, clinging to the familiar and rejecting any opportunity to learn.